 LEFTOVERS/REST OF WEEKEND:

 Freeze some red and green grapes- that way if you’re limited on fridge space and guests would like to chill their wine, they can without diluting it.

 Don’t want too many left overs?
 Ask guests to bring their own tupperware.
 Saves plastic too!

 Kids joining?
 Make sure to have something for the kiddos.
 Blank pieces of paper, crayons, and a suggestion to make “hand turkeys” is enough!
 This will keep them busy (and out of the kitchen) when its game time.
 Additionally, making your own “sparkling apple juice” with organic no-sugar added apple juice and sparkling water for the kids as an extra treat.

-Always have vanilla ice cream on hand (as usual, preferably organic; I really like Straus Creamery & Coconut Bliss brands).
+Always have vanilla ice cream on hand (as usual, preferably organic; I really like Straus Creamery & Coconut Bliss (dairy free) brands).
 It is easy, and can be paired with almost anything, even for the pickiest dessert connoisseurs.

 Don’t do the “Thanksgiving fast”.
 Some people like to ‘fast’ before the ‘feast’.
 But this just leads to eating an already large sum with a stomach that has shrunk from lack of food- this combo just causes extra pain!
 Make sure to eat something in the morning, even if its light.
 Eating something in the morning will instead kick-start your metabolism for the day so you’ll be ready to feast!!